 When choosing a topical for OA, consider the severity of your symptoms.
 For mild, everyday aches, a regular-strength formula might be all you need.
 For more persistent discomfort, a maximum-strength blend can provide the powerful, cooling sensation needed to soothe deep joint pain and help you move more comfortably throughout your day.

-What to Know for Rheumatoid Arthritis
+Choosing a Cream for Rheumatoid Arthritis

 Rheumatoid arthritis (RA) is different from OA because it’s an autoimmune disorder, meaning your immune system mistakenly attacks your own body’s tissues.
 This causes widespread inflammation that can affect many joints at once.
 Managing RA typically requires a comprehensive plan from your doctor, often following a “treat-to-target” strategy to control disease activity.